 At the skills and exam session, students must demonstrate to the instructor that they can safely handle a bow, and must participate in workshop and session activities, bring a survival kit and pass a 50-question exam with a score of at least 70%.

-Junior Hunters: The Department encourages all junior hunters ages 10-15 to complete a hunter safety course to further their knowledge of safe hunting, proper firearm handling, outdoor survival, and more.
+Junior Archery Hunters: The Department encourages all junior hunters ages 10-15 to complete a bowhunter safety course to further their knowledge of safe hunting, proper archery equipment handling and tree stand use, outdoor survival, and more.
+Students must be at least ten years old to attend the course, students under 16 years of age must be accompanied by a parent or guardian.
+Learn more about junior hunter license requirements.

 Take the next step!